hzoo/hopeinsource.com/src/pages/liturgy.md

 title: '09: Liturgy'
 date: '2018-10-16'
 time: '32'
-spoiler: How do our rituals shape us?
+description: How do our rituals shape us?
 We talk about where habits come from, why we use them, and whether they strengthen our belief systems.
+episodeLink: ebdcb8e1
 ---

 ## Selected Links